jim60105/docker-whisperX/README.md

 docker buildx bake no_model build
 ```

+> [!WARNING]
+> [Bake](https://docs.docker.com/build/bake/) is currently an experimental feature, and it may require additional configuration in order to function correctly.

 ### Usage Command

 Mount the current directory as `/app` and run WhisperX with additional input arguments: